 The “delta-model” is the most common method used to analyse sampling data that typically include both zeros and non-zero densities (e.g., counts or weights per area) in the field of fisheries science (Maunder and Punt, 2004; Zuur et al., 2009).
 Delta-models have two parts that assume the zero and non-zero data are generated from separate processes, and densities can be estimated by combining the expected probability of an encounter and the expected density given a successful encounter.
 Another method, more popular in meteorology, is the compound Poisson-Gamma (CPG) model that can simultaneously support zeros and positive quantities (Foster and Bravington, 2013; Lecomte et al., 2013; Smyth, 1996; Thorson, 2017).

-Recently, Thorson (2017) suggested the “Poisson-link” model for fisheries data that is similar to the CPG model but allows for a closed-form solution to the likelihood calculation.
-Like the delta-method, the CPG and the Poisson-link model also have two parts, the density of groups and the average mass per group, but they are correlated through their mutual dependence on group density where the two parts of the delta-model are independent.
+Recently, Thorson (2017) suggested the “Poisson-link” model for fisheries data that is similar to the CPG model, but allows for a closed-form solution to the likelihood calculation.
+Like the delta-method, the CPG and the Poisson-link model also have two parts, the density of groups and the average mass per group, but they are correlated through their mutual dependence on group density whereas the two parts of the delta-model are independent.
 The correlation allows for better fits to the data because variation in catch rates can be informed by knowledge of encounter probabilities.
-Thorson (2017) suggested that the Poisson-link model was more computationally efficient than the CPG model and provided theoretical justification for its use over the delta-method but the resulting confidence intervals of extrapolated estimates of abundance were similar for most regions between the Poisson-link and the delta-method.
+Thorson (2017) suggested that the Poisson-link model was more computationally efficient than the CPG model and provided theoretical justification for its use over the delta-method, but the resulting confidence intervals of extrapolated estimates of abundance were similar for most regions between the Poisson-link and the delta-method.

 Here, simulations were used to compare the properties of the delta-method and the Poisson-link method.
 Complete this paragraph.